dice4321/Gunkolle/README.md

 * 0-2, 5-4 map
 * AutoRepair
 * Logistics
+* Likes and friends batts
+* Exp Only
 * Retirement of 2* T-Dolls only
 * Unstable AMD version can do everything written above